MrRowey/MrRowey/README.md

 ---

 ### 👨‍💻 About Me:
-- School ICT Technician for 3.5 Years at a local Primary School
+- School ICT Technician for 3.5 Years at a local Primary School.
-- 🔭 I'm a HND Computer Science Graduate from
-- 🔭 I'm Completing my Degree at the University Of Derby in Computer Science, specialising in Web, Database, Network Management and Security.
+- Undergraduate at the University Of Derby in Computer Science, specialising in Web, Database, Network Management and Security.
-- Work on a open-source project [@FAForever](https://github.com/FAForever)
+- Work on an open-source project [@FAForever .](https://github.com/FAForever)

 ---
 ### 🖥️ My Repositories :
-- [Patchnotes Site](https://github.com/MrRowey/patchnotesSite) - This is the Patchnotes site for [@FAForever](https://github.com/FAForever) as I've worked on it for the past month and I'm now using this as a base template to test new technologies.
+- [Patchnotes Site](https://github.com/FAForever/patchnotes) - This is the Patchnotes site for [@FAForever](https://github.com/FAForever) as I've worked on  making QoL improvement as well as keeping it up-to-date.
-- [FAF-Website *Archived*](https://github.com/MrRowey/FAF-Website-Core) - This is a Rewrite of the Current website that is used over at [@FAForever](https://github.com/FAForever/website).
-Im in the process of Making the website easier to work with going forward.
-The New Site will be a Hybrid approach using Github pages with the capabilities of Jekyll to create the Core site as a static site and anything that needs the FAF API Access will be running as a Module using the current website Repo to do this
-- [FAF-Tourny-Site](https://github.com/MrRowey/FAF-Tourny-Site) - This aims to be a Site where all tournaments can go through.

 ---
 ### 🛠️ What Languages and Tools in Learning :